KhanN-byte/KhanN-byte/README.md

 Google SEO tooling using Python automation, focused on keyword analysis, ranking insights, and optimization workflows

+A ML application that can analyze pictures/photos to determines one's gender, age, race, emotion.

 Current Focus:

 Linux / Ubuntu fundamentals